cs480x-22c/a1-ghd3/README.md

 Design Achievement Description
 ---

 For the design achievement I was able to make a accurate graph that represents very important data for people to see.
 I wanted to see the Covid Hospitalizations for the two completely different months of 2021.
+Designing the graph I made four different shapes for each statisic I am trying to show.
+The four statistics I'm trying to show are Vax and Unax Hospitlizations in March 2021 and Vax and Unax Hospitlizations in December 2021.
 For the different colors in my graph I was able to use Google Color Picker to choose different colors for different shpaes and lines.

 ![alt text](https://github.com/MilesGregg/a1-ghd3/blob/master/color_picker.png?raw=true)

 The polygon shapes were very difficult to do since I had to make points around the current point on the graph.
 I did this with the following code below.
 Basically it has 5-3 different points around the current point we are trying to plot.
 The 5-3 varies based of the shape I am trying to plot.
 It will then draw the polyPoints variable on the svg using the polygon feature in d3js.
+The only diffence between the triangle and pendagon code is that the array is different on the second line of code.
+The pendagon is a size of 5 and triangle is a size of 3.

 ```js
 var polyPoints = []